makersacademy/rps-challenge/README2.md

 - Extract the Computer into it's own class.

 - Currently Player 2 is instantiated when game is instantiated.
 This is a waste when playing a single player game.
 I'd like to find a way to fix while keeping multiplayer functionality.

+- When a person doesn't make a choice, it reads "player chose:".
+I would like to change this to "player did not choose an option".